ydb-platform/ydb/ydb/docs/en/core/concepts/datamodel/_includes/table-name-rules.md

 Table names in {{ ydb-short-name }} must meet the following requirements:

-- Table names can include uppercase and lowercase latin characters, and digits.
+- Table names can include the following characters:
+    - uppercase latin characters
+    - lowercase latin characters
+    - digits
+    - special characters: `-` and `_`.
 - Table name length must not exceed 255 characters.
-- Table names must not contain dots only.
 - Tables cannot be created in folders, which names start with a dot.

 ## Column naming rules